ReddyBytes/Kubernetes-K8s/1_Intro_Architecture_Installation/2-Architecture-of-k8s.md

 ## 2) Kubelet

-- The kubelet is an agent that runs on each node in the Kubernetes cluster.
+- The kubelet is a `DAEMON` Service that runs on each node in the Kubernetes cluster.
 - Its primary responsibility is to ensure that containers are running in a pod as specified by the PodSpecs.
 - The kubelet acts as a bridge between the Kubernetes master and the worker nodes, executing the commands sent by the master to maintain the desired state of the pods.